 The regional initiative, as part of the overall Sarajevo process, is endorsed by the international community, including the European Union represented by the European Commission, the United States of America, the Council of Europe Development Bank (“CEB”), the United Nations High Commissioner for Refugees (“UNHCR") and the Organization for Security and Cooperation in Europe (“OSCE”1).

 1 All references to OSCE are understood to be in line with its country specific mandates and within existing capacities.

 To raise funds for the RHP, an international Donors’ Conference was held in Sarajevo, Bosnia and Herzegovina on 24 April 2012.
-During this conference, the Commission, the USA, Germany, Italy, Norway, Switzerland, Denmark, Turkey, Luxembourg, Cyprus, Romania, the Slovak Republic, the Czech Republic, Hungary and the former United Nations High Commissioner for Refugees, Ms Sadako Ogata, pledged contributions for the RHP.
+During this conference, the European Commission, the USA, Germany, Italy, Norway, Switzerland, Denmark, Turkey, Luxembourg, Cyprus, Romania, the Slovak Republic, the Czech Republic, Hungary and the former United Nations High Commissioner for Refugees, Ms Sadako Ogata, pledged contributions for the RHP.

-On this occasion, the international community pledged EUR 261 million in support of the Regional Housing Programme, of which EUR 230 million were pledged by the Commission and EUR 31 million by other Donors.
+On this occasion, the international community pledged EUR 261 million in support of the Regional Housing Programme, of which EUR 230 million were pledged by the European Commission and EUR 31 million by other Donors.